You’ll learn how to find information about:

 With the imminent switch to Google Analytics 4, our guide is now fully focused on GA4.
 If you have trouble finding similar reports in Universal Analytics, let us know in the comments and we’ll help you out.

-The user experience and navigation on your site start even before the visitor lands on one of your pages.
-Breaking down the traffic sources and types will help you estimate the performance of the metadata, PPC campaigns and get a better idea about the referrers.
+Website navigation starts before the visitor lands on one of your pages.
+Breaking down the traffic sources and types will help you estimate the performance of your Google search results, paid advertising campaigns, and other sources.

-Here are the steps to finding relevant reports for your landing page traffic.
+Here are the steps to finding out more about your landing page traffic: